-The OU will consider the approval of programmes offered in areas not previously the subject of study leading to higher education awards.
+The OU will consider the approval of programmes offered in areas not previously offered in the subject of study leading to higher education awards (or where a partner institution has diversified its provision and wishes to launch into new subject areas).
 It will be the responsibility of the institution submitting proposals to establish a case for their consideration.
 In making such proposals factors to be considered should include whether:

-- There is sufficient intellectual depth within the subject itself to provide the challenges demanded by degree level study. - A body of scholarship and sufficient subject expertise exists in the area. - Published research in the area is available in refereed journals. - There are formal constituted body of practitioners or people employed in the area. - In the sciences, technology, and health studies areas, a well-accepted scientific or medical basis exists for the theories embodied in the study. - When practice is involved, a reasoned causal explanation for the techniques involved and the evidence of scientific study and assessment of the results of practice are available. - Those proposing the programme are appropriately qualified in established areas of study. - Qualifications are available at sub-degree levels. - Well-established qualifications are available in closely associated areas of study.
+- There is sufficient intellectual depth within the subject itself to provide the challenges demanded by degree level study - A body of scholarship and sufficient subject expertise exists in the area - Published research in the area is available in refereed journals - There is a formally constituted body of practitioners or people employed in the area - In the sciences, technology and health studies areas, a well-accepted scientific or medical basis exists for the theories embodied in the study - When practice is involved, a reasoned causal explanation for the techniques involved and the evidence of scientific study and assessment of the results of practice are available - Those proposing the programme are appropriately qualified in established areas of study - Qualifications are available at sub-degree levels - Well-established qualifications are available in closely associated areas of study.